 All our regional representatives are constantly selecting castles, historic dwellings, manors, priories, hunting grounds, forests, mills, fortified farms, stud farms, large luxurious homes, town houses, presbyteries, mansion houses, farms, chalets, vineyards and farming properties, together with character buildings in order to improve our offers.
 This network of representatives linked to our Parisian division ensures personalised management of sellers and purchasers.

-As a follow-up to our successful provincial “tour”, we have extended our main activity to include a Parisian division: flats, mansion houses, buildings, pied-à-terres, townhouses, open-plan and artist studio flats.
+In Paris As a follow-up to our successful provincial “tour”, we have extended our main activity to include a Parisian division: flats, mansion houses, buildings, pied-à-terres, townhouses, open-plan and artist studio flats.

 Both our agencies are situated in the heart of Paris’ 7th arrondissement; one is near to the “Bon Marché” department store at 7, rue Chomel, 75007 Paris and the other is on Ile Saint-Louis at 18, rue Budé, 75004 Paris.